Petstock logo

-These pets generally need a very hardy structure called a hutch, with two sections:
+Guinea pigs generally need a very hardy structure called a hutch (sometimes called a cage), with two sections:

-A fully enclosed area for protection from the elements and for sleeping.
-An activities section.
+• A fully enclosed area for protection from the elements and for sleeping.

-Ensure your pet’s hutch has good ventilation and allows them to avoid direct sunlight, as they are much more sensitive to heat than cold and are susceptible to heat stroke.
+Ensure your guinea pig's cage or hutch has good ventilation and allows them to avoid direct sunlight, as they are much more sensitive to heat than cold and are susceptible to heat stroke.
 It is best to position the hutch off the ground, with adequate shelter.

 Care must be taken if mixing rabbits and guinea pigs together.
 Bullying can occur and each species has different dietary requirements.